-- Water-use productivity by Australian cotton growers improved by 40% in the decade to 2012.
+- Water-use productivity by Australian cotton growers improved by 48% since 1992.

 Cotton’s average irrigation requirement is 6-7 megalitres per hectare (ML/ha) (source: Crop and Pasture Science 2013).
 This compares to the average water use of rice (11.5ML/ha), fruit and nut trees (5.1 ML/ha) and vegetables for human consumption (4 ML/ha) (source: ABARES).